The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

-\item If $H \subset RG + HVH$, then $\G \subset \G_G$.
+\item If $A = H + AVA$, then $\Gamma_A \subset \Gamma_H$.

-\item Say $H \subset RG + HVH$, and $\Pi \subset \G$ is a finite subgroup of weights of $G$ (from above).
-If $h \in H$ satisfies $h - \sum_{g \in G} a_g g \in HVH$ (where $a_g \in R\ \forall g$), then $\sg(h) = |\Pi| \sum_{g \in \ggh} a_g$. \end{enumerate} \end{prop}
+\item Say $A = H + AVA$, and $\Pi \subset \Gamma_A$ is a finite subgroup of weights of $A$ (from above).
+If $a \in A$ satisfies $a - \sum_{g \in G(H)} a_g g \in AVA$ (where $a_g \in R\ \forall g$), then $\sg(a) = |\Pi| \sum_{g \in \ggh} a_g$. \end{enumerate} \end{prop}

-Thus, if $\Pi \subset \G_H$ is a group (i.e. a subset with a group structure on it), then $\sg(HVH) = 0$.
-Hence, computing $\sg$ at any $h \in H$ essentially reduces to the grouplike case - and Proposition \ref{P5} above tells us the answer in this case - assuming that the group operation in $\Pi$ agrees with the one in $\G_G$.
+\begin{remark} Thus, if $\Pi \subset \Gamma_A$ is a group (i.e., a subset with a group structure on it), then $\sg(AVA) = 0$.
+Hence, computing $\sg$ at any $a \in A$ essentially reduces to the case of the Hopf subalgebra $H$.
+When $H$ is a group algebra, Proposition \ref{P5} above tells us the answer in this case - assuming that the group operation in $\Pi$ agrees with the one in $\Gamma_H$.

-Moreover, even though $H$ is not a Hopf algebra here, we see that the computations come from Hopf algebra calculations (for $RG$).
+Moreover, even though $A$ is not a Hopf algebra here, note that the computations come from Hopf algebra calculations (for $H$). \end{remark}

-\begin{proof} The first part follows from Lemma \ref{Lkey}, the third part now follows from Proposition \ref{P5} and Lemma \ref{Lkey}, and the second part follows by observing that $\mu : H \to R$ is an algebra map only if $\mu|_G \in \G_G$ and $\mu|_V \equiv 0$.
-(Additional relations in $H$ may prevent every $\mu \in \G_G$ from being a weight in $\G$.) \end{proof}
+\begin{proof} The first part follows from Lemma \ref{Lkey}, the third part now follows from Proposition \ref{P5} and Lemma \ref{Lkey}, and the second part follows by observing that $\mu : H \to R$ is an algebra map only if $\mu|_G \in \Gamma_G$ and $\mu|_V \equiv 0$.
+(Additional relations in $H$ may prevent every $\mu \in \Gamma_H$ from being a weight in $\Gamma_A$.) \end{proof}

-We now apply the above theory to some examples; note that they are not always Hopf algebras.
+It is now possible to apply the above theory to some examples; note that they are not always Hopf algebras.
 In each case, $G$ is of the form $\mfgn{l}$ for some $n,l$.
-We also choose some special element $q \in R^\times$ in each case; $l$ is then some multiple of $\ch(q)$.
+Also choose a special element $q \in R^\times$ in each case; then $\ch(q) | l$.

 \begin{example}[``Restricted" quantum groups of semisimple Lie algebras] For this example, $R = k$ is a field with $\ch k \neq 2$, with a special element $q \neq 0,\pm 1$.
-Suppose $\mfg$ is a semisimple Lie algebra over $k$, together with a fixed Cartan subalgebra and root space decomposition (e.g. using a Chevalley basis, cf. \cite[Chapter 7]{H}).
+Suppose $\mfg$ is a semisimple Lie algebra over $k$, together with a fixed Cartan subalgebra and root space decomposition (e.g., using a Chevalley basis, as in \cite[Chapter 7]{Hum1}).